 We primarily compete with regional manufacturers of snow and ice control equipment for light trucks.
 While we are the most geographically diverse company in our industry, we may face increasing competition in the markets in which we operate.
 In saturated markets, price competition may lead to a decrease in our market share or a compression of our margins, both of which would affect our profitability.
 Moreover, current or future competitors may grow their market share and develop superior service and may have or may develop greater financial resources, lower costs, superior technology or more favorable operating conditions than we maintain.
 As a result, competitive pressures we face may cause price reductions for our products, which would affect our profitability or result in decreased sales and operating income.
-Additionally, saturation of the markets in which we compete or channel conflicts among our brands and shifts in consumer preferences may increase these competitive pressures or may result in increased competition among our distributors and affect our sales and profitability.
-In addition, price competition among the distributors that sell our products could lead to significant margin erosion among our distributors, which could in turn result in compressed margins or loss of market share for us.
+Additionally, saturation of the markets in which we compete or channel conflicts among our brands and shifts in consumer preferences may increase these competitive pressures or may result in increased competition among our distributors, which could in turn result in compressed margins or loss of market share for us.
 Management believes that after Douglas, the next largest competitors in the market for snow and ice control equipment for light trucks are BOSS and Meyer, respectively, and accordingly represent our primary competitors for market share.